milescajus/algorithms_portfolio/Week8/README.md

 *Stack*

 A stack is an abstract data structure that implements the LIFO concept, where the last element added to the stack is the first to be retrieved.
 Elements can be pushed to the stack, and the stack can be popped, returning the element at the top of the stack until the stack is empty.
-These are useful for verifying the balance or symmetry of elements, e.g. when checking for matching parentheses in a code editor, or for reversing a sequence of elements.
+These are useful for verifying the balance or symmetry of elements, e.g. when checking for matching parentheses in a code editor, for reversing a sequence of elements, or for any situation with inverse priority (i.e. the most recent elements are the most relevant).

 *Queue*